stollener/100-days-of-code/log.md

 **Today's Progress:** Learning to use for loop with list data.
 And now get back to web crawler thing (using list to store the url list).

 **Thoughts:** I think this online course is great combination of lecture and 'do it by yourself'.
 More of lecture type, but still good for beginners.

+### Day 5: May 10, 2018

+**Working on:** Intro to Computer Science (Udacity)

+**Today's Progress:** Coding problems related to crawling urls.

+**Thoughts:** I'm stuck in the problem of crawling under max depth restriction.
+There's a "View Answer" button right under the question, but I'll think deep until tomorrow for waiting good idea coming out of my head.